makky2206/makky2206/README.md

-# Hihi
+# Hihi 👋👋
 ---
 ### About me
-- 🏳️‍⚧️ I'm a trans A-Level CS student from the UK
+- 🏳️‍⚧️ I'm a trans A-Level CS student from the UK, studying at Lancaster University
 - Currently interested in graphics programming
 - Past projects include:
     - Shader programming for a couple gamejam games